Are You Rice-Ready?

 Rice University students who are being sponsored by their employer or government can participate in our third-party billing service.
 Personal sponsors or sponsors that pay based on the student’s grades are not eligible.

-To initiate the process, the student must provide a letter (also called a financial guarantee or authorization) issued from their sponsor to the Cashier’s Office containing the following information:
+To initiate the process the student must provide a letter (also called a financial guarantee or authorization) issued from their sponsor to the Bursar’s Office containing the following information:

 Once the sponsor’s letter is received, an anticipated payment credit memo for the amount authorized by the sponsor will be applied to the student’s account.